MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/visualizations/formatting-ranges-gauge-report-builder.md

  You can position the range in the same way that you position pointers on a scale.
 The **Position** and **Distance from scale** properties determine the position of the range.
 For more information, see [Gauges &#40;Power BI Report Builder&#41;](/sql/reporting-services/report-design/gauges-report-builder-and-ssrs).

-> [!NOTE]
->  You can create and modify Power BI paginated report definition (.rdl) files in Power BI Report Builder.
+You create and modify Power BI paginated reports in [Power BI Report Builder](../../report-builder-power-bi.md).

 ## Next steps
  [Formatting scales on a gauge &#40;Power BI Report Builder&#41;](/sql/reporting-services/report-design/formatting-scales-on-a-gauge-report-builder-and-ssrs)